SNTSVV/HUDD/index.md

 ## Replicability package

-Our replicability package is available to reviewers at the following URL http://bit.ly/<ID> It will be made public after acceptance.
+Our replicability package is available at the following URL https://dropit.uni.lu/invitations?share=33b702cd7a2b0adf42de

-Please replace <ID> with the submission ID associated to the paper (TR-<Year>-<Num>)